North Carolina investigators zero in on absentee ballots in unresolved House race

 Breaking News Emails

-ELIZABETHTOWN, N.C. — Pressure is increasing on North Carolina to find a resolution to the unresolved congressional race in the state’s Ninth District as more allegations of election irregularities and fraudulent activities continue to surface.
+ELIZABETHTOWN, N.C. — Pressure is increasing on North Carolina to find a resolution to the unresolved congressional race in the state’s 9th District as allegations of election irregularities and fraudulent activities continue to surface.

-They are especially interested in Bladen County, a rural area in the southeastern part of the state where investigators are looking at several individuals who turned in requests for absentee ballots on behalf of hundreds of voters.
+They are especially interested in Bladen County, a rural, low-income area in the southeastern part of the state where investigators are looking at several individuals who turned in requests for absentee ballots on behalf of hundreds of voters.

-The results of the investigation could put in jeopardy Republican congressional candidate Mark Harris’ unofficial lead of 905 votes over Democrat Dan McCready in the race.
+The results of the investigation could put in jeopardy Republican congressional candidate Mark Harris’ unofficial lead of 905 votes over Democrat Dan McCready.

-The Charlotte Observer’s editorial board Wednesday called for the state to hold a new election, while Rep. Gerry Connolly, D-Va., a top Democrat on the House Oversight Committee, said that committee should investigate the matter.
+The Charlotte Observer’s editorial board Wednesday called for the state to hold a new election, while Rep. Gerry Connolly of Virginia, a top Democrat on the House Oversight Committee, said the committee should investigate.

-North Carolina GOP executive director Dallas Woodhouse Thursday said the party supports the state investigation.
+North Carolina GOP executive director Dallas Woodhouse said Thursday that the party supports the state investigation.
 "If they can show with certainty that the outcome could not have been changed, they need to certify Mr. Harris and continue to support all state and federal criminal investigations," he said.

 "If they can show a substantial likelihood it could have changed the race, then we fully would support a new election" Woodhouse added.